Skip to content

 }

-Step 2: write the constructor
+Step 2: create the pool

 func NewPool(numberOfWorkers int) *Pool {